Meet the Digital Learning Team

 Key Strengths: Communication, Arranger, Relator, Positivity, Harmony

-With over eighteen years of administrative experience, Sandra has been a vital part of Mason’s community since 2007.
-She provides operational support to ODL leadership and staff, coordinates event and scheduling support, and serves as liaison between the office and administrative units, academic departments, and external partners.
+Sandra provides operational support to ODL leadership and staff and serves as liaison between the office and administrative units, academic departments, and external partners.
 Additionally, Sandra provides guidance to current and prospective online students interested in the Mason Online experience, engaging through phone or email inquiries and student outreach events.

 Sandra earned her BA in English from Mason.
-She is currently pursuing her MEd in Special Education, with an interest in the field of Applied Behavior Analysis.
+She is currently pursuing her MEd in Special Education.

 Key Strengths: Empathy, Connectedness, Developer, Restorative, Adaptability